Back to About usFirst time FAQ

 Why a membership fee to the NPO?

 A nominal fee of 200 SEK/year sustains the NPO for essential operations like maintaining a membership list, bank account, and website.
 It also helps in keeping an up to date membership list for the NPO, since you loose your membership if you stop paying the yearly fee.
+The membership fee to the NPO is included in the camp fee, so you do not have to pay to become a member of the NPO is you join the camp.

 How are the memberships in the camp allocated?